why-jay/scheduled-throttle/README.md

     key: TEST_KEY_NAME + '2',
     timezone: '+0900',
     localChangeTimes: ['0400'],
-    preserveResult: true, // notice
+    preserveResult: true, // NOTICE THIS OPITON! - returns previous call result instead of THROTTLED
-    serialize: function (result) { // if not set, a default serializer is used return JSON.stringify(result);
+    serialize: function (result) { // optional
+        // If not set, a default serializer is used (which is basically a JSON.stringify() that can handle undefined)
+        // Redis can only store strings, so everything needs to be converted to and from a string. return JSON.stringify(result);
     },
-    deserialize: function (str) {  // if not set, a default deserializer is used return JSON.parse(str);
+    deserialize: function (str) { // optional - similar to the "serialize" option above
+        // If not set, a default deserializer is used (which is basically a JSON.parse() that can handle undefined) return JSON.parse(str);
     }
 }));